Enrico204/Whatsapp-Desktop/readme.md

 where `build:platform` can be `build:linux` if you want to build only for Linux, `build:osx` for OSX only, `build:win` for Windows only, or simply `build` to build for all platforms.

 You'll find artifacts into `dist/` directory.

+## Run on-the-fly (for devs)

+If you're a developer, you may want to use directly `npm run dev` (in project root) instead of compiling the code each time.
+Please note that autostart feature will not work in this mode.

 ### Cross-build for Windows (from Linux/macOS)